geckoprojects-org/org.geckoprojects.vaadin/readme.md

 we want to improve this process to run it as a bnd-exporter instead of an generator. this is also because the generation process takes a while.

 ## Try it out

-You simply have to build the whole project using the gradle wrapper:
+You need to build the whole project using the gradle wrapper:

 `./gradlew clean build`

 The Vaadin frontend is also generated within this step.

-If you want to run the application using gradle, just call:
+If you want to run the application using gradle, just call after the build:

 `./gradlew run.launch_whiteboard_demo_osgi `